Wedding Workshop - 2018

-In July, I'll be hosting a full scale, 2 day wedding workshop, one that's accessible to far more people.
+In July, I'll be hosting a full scale, 2 day wedding workshop in JHB, CPT, P.E., and The Midlands, KZN.
 The video below is a quick breakdown:

 The workshop will be a two day workshop.